 - Departure from Belgrade at 7h

-- Travel through Pozarevac, Petrovac on Mlava to the monastery Gornjak
+- Travel via Pozarevac, Petrovac on Mlava to Ždrelo

-- Visiting the monastery from XIV century that is located next to the rocky cliffs of Mt.
+- Visiting the monastery from the XIV century that is located next to the rocky cliffs of Mt.
 Jazevec, under which the fast and clear Mlava flows.
 It is the endowment of the Serbian prince Lazar.

 - Information about a hiking trail: length about 10 km, duration around 5 hours with breaks.